abce-dev/abce/README.md

 Below are roughly the steps required to install and run `abce`.
 Since `abce` is still in active development, your mileage may vary.

+### Linux / Windows Subsystem for Linux

+1. Clone this repository.

+2. (optional) Clone the [dedicated A-LEAF repository](https://git-out.gss.anl.gov/kbiegel/kb-aleaf) for `abce`

+3. Inside your local `abce` directory, run:

+`bash ./install.sh`

+4. When prompted for the A-LEAF repository, do one of the following:

+  * Enter the absolute path to the directory where you cloned A-LEAF, or

+  * Press Enter without entering any text, if not using A-LEAF

+5. Wait for the installation script to run to completion.
+Review any errors/issues printed for your reference at the end of execution.

+6. Restart your terminal session, or re-source your `.bashrc` file.

+7. If using Conda to manage environments, activate the `abce` conda environment with:

+`conda activate abce_env`

+8. Rerun the installation script to complete the environment setup:

+`bash ./install.sh

+### Windows`

 |Windows|Unix|
 |:----------|:----------|
 |Download and Install [julia](https://julialang.org/downloads/)|Download and Install [julia](https://julialang.org/downloads/)|